Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 1. Group related but sufficiently independent tasks.

-3. Avoid overly long queues — from 5–6 tasks onward the result reliability may decrease.
+3. Avoid queues that are too long — starting from 5–6 tasks reliability may decrease.

-This partly rivals subagents (which we'll talk about later), but is more oriented to linear and chained tasks within the same context.
-It's not something I've used intensively, but when I have the result is acceptable.
+This rivals in part with subagents (which we will talk about later), but is more oriented towards linear and chained tasks within the same context.
+It is not something I have used intensively, but when I have done so the result is acceptable.

 Example: